FHPythonUtils/AnsiToImg/DOCS.md

 ansiToSVGRaster(ansiText, fileName, theme=THISDIR + "/onedark.yml")
 ```

-convert an ansi stream to a raster image using pypeteer to take a
+convert an ANSI stream to a raster image using pypeteer to take a
-screenshot of a generated svg (hacky but we can get coloured emoji now)
+screenshot of a generated SVG (hacky but we can get coloured emoji now)

 **Arguments**:

-- `ansiText` _string_ - ansi text to convert
+- `ansiText` _string_ - ANSI text to convert
 - `fileName` _string_ - image file path
 - `theme` _str, optional_ - file path to base24 theme to use.
 Defaults to "onedark.yml".